nteract/bookstore/docs/source/usage.rst

                                              *clone*

-User requests a notebook to use locally <-------------- Remote Data Store (i.e. S3) Workspace
+User requests a notebook to use locally <-------------- Remote Data Store (i.e. S3)

 After some time working with a notebook, the data scientist may want to save or share a polished notebook version with